ivankahl/web-scraping-benchmarks/README.md

 ![image](https://user-images.githubusercontent.com/5931577/209337945-741fec0e-db07-4f88-acac-522d4b5b438f.png)

-Puppeteer came first in terms of performance with Playwright coming a close second.
-Then there's a noticable jump from second to third.
+Puppeteer came first in terms of performance, with Playwright coming second.
+Then there's a noticeable jump from second to third.
 Nightmare took roughly the same amount of time as Selenium.
 Lastly, Cypress had the worst performance of the five libraries.
-This is understandable though, as Cypress is more an end-to-end testing library than a web scraping library, meaning it has additional overhead that is executed every time.
+This gap is understandable, though, as Cypress is more an end-to-end testing library than a web scraping library, meaning it has additional overhead that is executed every time.